 - The product already exists, but nobody has attempted to sell it in your new market.

-If you’re looking to increase profits by finding a market gap, continue reading for 9 ideas on how to identify a gap.
+If you’re looking to increase sales by finding a market gap, continue reading for 9 ideas on how to identify a gap from our sales advisors.

 Analyze the Current Situation in Your Market